diyadas/bioc2018singlecell/README.md

 * describe the goals of single-cell RNA-seq analysis
 * identify the main steps of a typical single-cell RNA-seq analysis
-* evaluate the results of each step in terms of model fit and biological significance
+* evaluate the results of each step in terms of model fit
+* synthesize results of successive steps to interpret biological significance and develop biological models
-* carry out a complete analysis of own dataset
+* apply this workflow to carry out a complete analysis of other single-cell RNA-seq datasets

 ## Learning objectives

-* compute and interpret low-dimensional representation of single-cell data
+* compute and interpret low-dimensional representations of single-cell data
 * identify and remove sources of technical variation from the data
-* identify sub-population of cells (clusters) and evaluate their robustness
+* identify sub-populations of cells (clusters) and evaluate their robustness
-* infer a lineage trajectory in differentiating cells
+* infer lineage trajectories corresponding to differentiating cells
-* order cells by developmental "pseudo-time"
+* order cells by developmental "pseudotime"
-* identify genes that play an important role in differentiating cells
+* identify genes that play an important role in cell differentiation